-We evaluate the scheduling mechanism on two types of SMP computers.
+We evaluate the scheduling mechanism on an SMP computer having 8 CPUs.
 Experimental results show good performance when lock-free is used.

 The paper is organized as follows.
 Section 2 presents related works and an overview of Lesser Bear.
 Section 3 presents the proposed scheduling mechanism.
 Section 4 presents the experimental results of using the mechanism.
 The final section concludes the paper.